GithuBarry/DocIE-Probing/Corpora/MUC/Readme.md

 - Removed templates with "forced work stoppage" incident type as they are too rare

-- Role filler index is word*-level (Word as split by white space)
+- Role filler index is measured in offsets of words (as split by white space; sometimes `"` is a word too).